 Active investor stewardship is therefore an important tool to support an effective transition to a net zero economy, and to promote wider sustainability objectives.

 In June 2019, we implemented new rules on shareholder engagement in line with the revised Shareholder Rights Directive (PS19/13).
-We also set new duties for Independent Governance Committees to consider and report on their firms’ policies on environmental, social and governance (ESG) matters and stewardship (PS19/30).
+We also set new duties for Independent Governance Committees to consider and report on their firms’ policies on ESG matters and stewardship (PS19/30).

 In January 2019, we published a discussion paper (DP19/1) with the Financial Reporting Council (FRC) on the regulatory framework for effective stewardship.
 We set out our conclusions in a later feedback statement (FS19/7), which was published alongside the FRC’s revised UK Stewardship Code 2020.